The BMX Pump Track at Mile Oak in Tamworth, built on a recreation ground, is of an unconventional shape.

 The BMX area had to fit in the corner of an existing playing field next to a football pitch in Mile Oak, Tamworth.

-Clark & Kent Contractors worked alongside the Tamworth BMX Club and the local council to come up with a bespoke design that everyone feels makes great use of space.
+Clark & Kent Contractors worked alongside the Tamworth BMX Club and the local council to come up with a bespoke design that everyone feels makes excellent use of space.

 The Pump Track includes tarmacadam berms, rollers and a jump box as well as incorporating the other usual limestone dust BMX track features.